nel-sam/NodeRestApi/README.md

 # NodeRestApi
 A very very simple sample project to serve as an example of a RESTful API written in Node.js with Express.
-The API is currently hosted on Amazon Web Services (AWS) using BeanStalk.
+The API is [no longer] hosted [was at one time hosted] on Amazon Web Services (AWS) using BeanStalk.

 ### Retreive all devices currently on the server ###
   GET: http://noderestapidemo-env.mcusxpdd2n.us-west-1.elasticbeanstalk.com/Devices